yc-kang/yc-kang/README.md

 ## Hi there 👋

 I'm Kang, a Maker from Penang, Malaysia, currently based in Hong Kong SAR
-Interested in Embedded Programming, Machine Learning, Signal Processing, C/C++, Python
+Interested in Embedded Programming, Machine Learning, Signal Processing, C/C++, Python, Arduino, ESP32, ESP8266

 ###
 - MS ELEG, The Hong Kong University of Science and Technology 2024-25